microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 ![Free Azure Account](Assets/FreeAzureAccount.png)

 Although the free Account includes a bunch of services that you can use, in this workshop we will work with advanced resources, which we need an Azure Subscription for.
-An Azure Subscriptuon is basically the way to pay for charged services and can be backed by a Credit Card or a company agreement.
+An Azure Subscription is basically the way to pay for charged services and can be backed by a Credit Card or a company agreement.

 You can check the Subscriptions for you account when visiting the [Azure Portal](https://portal.azure.com) and selecting ***Subscriptions*** from the side menu.